 An Added Inconvenience

-In addition to forcing abortion patients to travel long distances to receive services, another unfortunate by-product of clinic closures is the fact that physicians are also forced to travel to provide those services because of the fact that so many women are arriving at these clinics from out-of-state.
+In addition to forcing abortion patients to travel long distances out of state to receive services, another unfortunate by-product of clinic closures is the fact that physicians are also forced to travel to provide those services because of the fact that so many women are arriving at these clinics from out of state.